IAS Full Form

 How to become an IAS Officer?

 Entering into the Indian Administrative Services is a prestigious yet challenging process but a highly rewarding career.
 By understanding the UPSC exam pattern and the demands of UPSC, candidates can achieve the goal of becoming an IAS officer.
-Before applying, candidates should ensure that they fulfill the eligibility criteria.
+Before applying, candidates should ensure that they fulfill the eligibility criteria for UPSC.

 Recruitment Process of IAS Officers